Tibial plateau fractures are due to high-energy trauma in the young and low-energy falls in the elderly.

 Type VI: Metaphyseal-diaphyseal disassociation.
 Often extensive soft tissue injury and fractures may be open, significantly increased risk of compartment syndrome.

-The principle of management is to restore joint stability, which is the strongest predictor of long-term outcomes.
+The principle of management is to restore joint stability.

 The management of a tibial plateau fracture, like most acute fractures, involves analagesia and acute stabilisation of the joint followed by non-operative (conservative) or operative management.

-Consider the mechanism of injury, presenting state and other injuries - is a trauma call required?
-Complete a head to toe assessment in all patients.
+Consider the mechanism of injury, presenting state and other associated injuries - is a trauma call required?
+Complete a head-to-toe assessment in all patients.

 Patients should be given appropriate analgesia placed in a brace or above knee plaster of Paris (POP) backslab.
 They should be made non-weight bearing and elevation should be encouraged.